Billy-Sheppard/chart-js-rs/README.md

 `.mutate().render()` allows for chart objects to be accessible in your javascript file, so you can mutate the object however required, especially useful for ChartJS functions not yet available in this library.

+`.plugins("[MyPlugin]").mutate().render()` allows for ChartJS plugins to be used with your charts, the parameter is the direct string representation of the Javascript array containing your plugins.
+[Docs](https://www.chartjs.org/docs/latest/developers/plugins.html)

 ## How to use `struct FnWithArgs`?
 `FnWithArgs` is a helper struct to allow serialization of javascript functions by encoding their body and arguments as a string.
 Then, as needed, the function can be rebuilt in JavaScipt, and called.